jakobreinhardt/portfolio_assistant/README.md

 The following files are included:

-- main.py : This is the main progam to execute
+- main.py : This is the main program to execute

-- functions.py : includes the custom functions
+- functions.py : This modules includes the custom functions

 - my_portfolio_analysis.py : is a test to include my own portfolio into the project